 “And at the 9th hour, Jesus cried out with a loud voice, saying: Eloi, Eloi, lamma sabacthani?
 Which is, being interpreted, My God, my God, why hast thou forsaken me?“Mark 15:34

-Christ on the Cross parallels the other father of European civilisation, another who overcame death, Socrates.
+Christ on the Cross parallels another father of European civilisation, another who overcame death, Socrates.
 It is said that at his execution that he wilfully attended, Socrates drank his poisonous hemlock whilst lecturing the onlookers about the immortality of the soul.

 It follows that after Eden came the Fall, that man should symbolically take a bite of the apple and gain knowledge.
 Thus began history.